AbdulrahmanAlosaimi/Udagram/README.md

 ---

-This project was developed by Abdulrahman Alosaimi as a project for the Full Stack JavaScript Developer Nanodegree
+Note: Front-end and Back-end were provided by Udacity.
+Some changes and the deployment process (which includes AWS RDS-S3-EB) were developed by Abdulrahman Alosaimi.